slatinsky/DiscordChatExporter-frontend/README.md

 1. Download the latest release from [releases page](https://github.com/slatinsky/DiscordChatExporter-frontend/releases)
 2. Extract the archive
 3. Move your `/exports` folder to the new release folder.
+4. run `clear_database.bat` in the new release folder
-4. Delete old release folder
+5. Delete old release folder

 Info: since release 1.10.0, exports folder was changed from `/static/input/` to `/exports/`.